-Following his enlistment it is likely that Private Brown, Number 2183, was ordered to report...to duty...and thereupon to be quartered in the temporary barracks apparently established since 1915 in the St. John's curling rink and the Prince's Skating Rink, both adjacent in the eastern end of the city.
+...following his enlistment it is likely that Private Bugden reported...to duty...to be quartered in the temporary barracks apparently established in 1915 in the St. John's curling rink and the Prince's Skating Rink in the eastern end of the city.

-(Preceding page: This photograph of the Prince's Rink in St. John's with military personnel, apparently attired in uniforms of Great War vintage, on parade is from the Ice Hockey Wiki web-site.
-There appears to be no further information a propos.)
+(Right above: This photograph of the Prince's Rink in St. John's with military personnel, apparently attired in uniforms of Great War vintage, on parade is from the 'Ice Hockey Wiki' web-site.)